BootBlock/PoSh-Backup/README.md

 *   **Comprehensive Logging:** Get detailed, colour-coded console output and optional per-job text file logs for easy monitoring and troubleshooting of both local operations and remote transfers.
 *   **Safe Simulation Mode:** Perform a dry run (`-Simulate`) to preview local backup operations, remote transfers, retention, **post-run system actions**, and **checksum operations** without making any actual changes.
 *   **Configuration Validation:** Quickly test and validate your configuration file (`-TestConfig`), including basic validation of Backup Target definitions.
 Optional advanced schema validation available.
-*   **Proactive Free Space Check:** Optionally verify sufficient destination disk space in the local staging directory before starting backups to prevent failures.
+*   **Proactive Free Space Check:** Optionally verify sufficient destination disk space in the `DestinationDir` before starting backups to prevent failures.
 *   **Archive Integrity Verification:** Optionally test the integrity of newly created local archives using `7z t`.
 *   **NEW: Archive Checksum Generation & Verification:** Optionally generate a checksum file (e.g., SHA256, MD5) for the local archive.
 If archive testing is enabled, this checksum can also be verified against the archive content for an additional layer of integrity validation.
 *   **Flexible 7-Zip Warning Handling:** Option to treat 7-Zip warnings (exit code 1, e.g., from skipped open files) as a success for job status reporting, configurable globally, per-job, or via CLI.